 What are the advantages of an IUD?
 How effective is an IUD?

 The advantages of the IUD include the fact that it is highly effective in preventing conception, is reversible, and starts working almost immediately.
 A woman with an IUD does not need to use other birth control methods before she has sexual intercourse, and once the IUD is removed, there is a quick return to fertility.
-The levonorgestrel-releasing IUD (99% effectiveness) is replaced every five years.
+The levonorgestrel-releasing IUD (99% effectiveness) is replaced every three to five years.
 The copper IUD is also 99% effective and only needs to be replaced every 10 years.